biam05/biam05/README.md

 ### Hi there 👋

-My name is Beatriz Mendes and I’m studying for a [Master in Informatics and Computing Engineering @FEUP](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_curso_id=742&pv_ano_lectivo=2019).
-I also consider myself an aspiring Front-End Developer!
+My name is Beatriz Mendes and I’m a 2nd year MSc student of Informatics and Computing Engineering who has developed a passion for Front-end Development and UI/UX design.
+I am focused and persistent, which makes me do my best at any given task, regardless of the difficulty.
+I am always eager to learn and explore new technologies.
+Feel free to contact me.

 - 📫 How to reach me: